olela28/olela28/README.md

 - 👋 Hi, I’m @olela28
 - 👀 I’m interested in becoming a data analyst
-- 🌱 I’m currently learning the programming language c
+- 🌱 I’m currently learning the C programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tech projects...
-- 📫 How to reach me ...
+-

 <!---
 olela28/olela28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.